databrickslabs/dlt-meta/docs/content/_index.md

 | Bronze and Silver pipeline chaining | Deploy dlt-meta pipeline with ```layer=bronze_silver``` option using Direct publishing mode |
 | [DLT Sinks](https://docs.databricks.com/aws/en/delta-live-tables/dlt-sinks) | Supported formats:external ```delta table```, ```kafka```.Bronze, Silver layers|
 ## How much does it cost ?
-DLT-META does not have any **direct cost** associated with it other than the cost to run the Databricks Delta Live Tables on your environment.The overall cost will be determined primarily by the [Databricks Delta Live Tables Pricing] (https://databricks.com/product/delta-live-tables-pricing-azure)
+DLT-META does not have any **direct cost** associated with it other than the cost to run the Databricks Lakeflow Declarative Pipelines on your environment.The overall cost will be determined primarily by the [Databricks Lakeflow Declarative Pipelines Pricing] (https://databricks.com/product/delta-live-tables-pricing-azure)

 ## More questions